input-output-hk/mithril/docs/root/mithril/mithril-protocol/certificates.md

 The **certificate chain** is a Mithril component that certifies the **stake distribution** used to create the multi-signature.
 Its primary purpose is to prevent adversaries from executing an **eclipse attack** on the blockchain.

 Without the certificate, the stake distribution can't be trusted.
-A malicious actor could relatively easily create a **fake stake distribution** and use it to produce a valid multi-signature, which would be embedded in a **valid but non-genuine certificate**.
-This certificate could be served by a dishonest **Mithril aggregator** node, leading an honest **Mithril client** to restore a non-genuine snapshot.
+A malicious actor could relatively easily create a fake stake distribution and use it to produce a valid multi-signature, which would be embedded in a valid but non-genuine certificate.
+This certificate could be served by a dishonest Mithril aggregator node, leading an honest Mithril client to restore a non-genuine snapshot.
 That is an eclipse attack.

 ## The certificate chain design

 :::danger

-The **stake distribution** of an epoch is computed by **Cardano nodes** at the end of each epoch.
+The stake distribution of an epoch is computed by **Cardano nodes** at the end of each epoch.
 It becomes usable from the beginning of the following epoch.

 :::
-The way to certify the **stake distribution** used to create a multi-signature is by verifying that it has been previously signed in an earlier certificate.
+The way to certify the stake distribution used to create a multi-signature is by verifying that it has been previously signed in an earlier certificate.
 Then, one can recursively verify that the earlier certificate is valid in the same manner.
-This process can be structured as a **chain** of certificates, known as the **Mithril certificate chain**.
+This process can be structured as a chain of certificates, known as the Mithril certificate chain.
 The first certificate in the chain is discussed below.

 Since multiple certificates can be created during the same epoch using the same stake distribution, it is not necessary to link to all of them for verification.
 Instead, it is sufficient to link to only one certificate from the previous epoch.
 By doing so, the verification process becomes faster and helps avoid network congestion.

-The first certificate in the **certificate chain** is known as the **genesis certificate**.
-Validating the stake distribution embedded in the **genesis certificate** is only possible by signing it with a private key linked to a widely accessible public key called the **genesis key**.
+The first certificate in the certificate chain is known as the **genesis certificate**.
+Validating the stake distribution embedded in the genesis certificate is only possible by signing it with a private key linked to a widely accessible public key called the **genesis key**.
 These keys are responsible for signing the hard forks used during the era transitions of the Cardano blockchain.
 The use of these specific keys ensures the integrity and security of the initial stake distribution and subsequent transitions within the blockchain network.

-The diagram below presents the **certificate chain** design:
+The diagram below presents the certificate chain design:
 [![Certificate Chain Design](images/certificate-chain.jpg)](images/certificate-chain.jpg)

 Where the following notations have been used: